nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/05_UnitTestGuide/01_ClassUnitTest/01_entityUnitTest/02_entityUnitTestWithNablarchValidation.rst

 Since both can perform unit tests in almost the same way, common content shall be described based on the Entity unit test, and the specific processing shall be described separately.

 .. tip::
    The responsibility of Form and Entity are generally the same for each processing archetecture, but there are differences.
-For details, refer to the responsibility assignment of each processing architecture
-   For example, see :ref:`Responsibility assignment of web application<application_design>` for web applications, and :ref:`Responsibility assignment of Nablarch batch application<nablarch_batch-application_design>` for Nablarch batch applications.
+For details, refer to the responsibility assignment of each processing architecture. e.g. :ref:`Responsibility assignment of web application<application_design>` , :ref:`Responsibility assignment of Nablarch batch application<nablarch_batch-application_design>`

 .. tip::
    In the following, a code example is provided to illustrate this function.